renovatebot/docker-composer/README.md

 # docker-composer

 This repository is the source for the Docker Hub image `renovate/composer`.
-Commits to `master` branch are automatically built and published.
+Commits to `main` branch are automatically built and published.